cpanelplugins/cpanelplugins.com/blog/2022-10-10-cpanel-certified-partner-accreditation-exam-cpcp-answers/index.md

 - MB

 ---

+In order to add environment variables for your web applications, which RPM must be added?

+- ea-apache24-mod_env

+---
 As an end user, which is the proper way to restore your full cPanel backup?

 - Contact your hosting provider

+---

+All of the following resource limits may be set in a package except ...

+- cPanel accounts

 ---